Death Penalty: No

 Washington abolished the death penalty in 1913, but reinstated it in 1919.
 The statute remained unchanged until 1975, when it was again abolished.
 An Initiative to the People in the same year, Initiative 316, reinstated it for a second time as the mandatory penalty for aggravated murder in the first degree.
 U.S. Supreme Court rulings in Woodson v.
 North Carolina and Roberts v.
 Louisiana invalidated laws that mandated death sentences and the statute was modified to give detailed procedures for imposing the death penalty.

 This new law was itself found unconstitutional by the Washington Supreme Court, as a person who had pled not guilty could be sentenced to death, while someone who pled guilty would receive a maximum sentence of life imprisonment without possibility of parole.
 The current law was passed in 1981 to correct these constitutional defects.

 Other interesting facts

 At the time its death penalty was declared unconstitutional in October 2018, Washington was the only state with an active gallows.
-Inmates in Washington are able to choose if their execution will be carried out by lethal injection or hanging.
-If the inmate makes no decision, the default method is lethal injection.
+Death-row prisoners in Washington were able to choose if their execution would be carried out by lethal injection or hanging.
+If the prisoner made no decision, the default method was lethal injection.

 On September 10, 2010 Washington became the second state, after Ohio, to use a single dose injection of sodium thiopental as opposed to the typical three-drug protocol used in most other jurisdictions.